 We cross borders in 1) form, technology and subject matter, in 2) collaboration with filmmakers, artists & partners and 3) in audience reach, distributed on multiple platforms.

-Projects in production / development: De Bastaard (TV documentary + Theatre Play), Floating with Spirits (cinematic hybrid VR), Good Neighbours (online doc. series), Artificio (online doc. series), JIJ I IK (short film (installation + online interactive)), DNA?
+Projects in production / development: De Bastaard (TV documentary + Theatre Play), Symbiosis (a multi-user, multi-sensory VR Installation) by Polymorf, Good Neighbours (online doc. series), Artificio (online doc. series), DNA?
 AND?
-(Improv music performance in VR / co-creation), Gay Simulator (Interactive VR / Game) Josephine Baker (AR), SIA (Interactive multiplayer for mobile phone) and KAIROS (VR animation).
+(Improv music performance in VR / co-creation), Gay Simulator (Interactive VR / Game, and more….

 Corine Meijers, producer at Studio Biarritz, is an adventurous independent producer and a dedicated go-getter, who honed her producer skills at the acclaimed Dutch interactive production studio Submarine Channel.
 She produced numerous award-winning projects, such as the short VR fiction film Ashes to Ashes, the interactive documentaries Echoes of IS; Bistro In Vitro; POPPY Interactive – War and organised crime gone global; Trust in the blockchain society and the multiple award-winning The Industry – Mapping the Dutch drug Economy, which included a podcast and a VR companion piece.

 Corine is currently producing several new projects with Submarine Channel, including the VR experience The Imaginary Friend by Steye Hallema.

 As a creative producer, she is also involved as a (script) coach for several VR and immersive projects for the Flemish Audiovisual Fund and the Film Fund NL.
 She is a mentor at the Playgrounds NEXT talent development program.